 Beit Uri Water Garden

-landscape design and execution for the Beit Uri School for young adults with special needs
+design and realisation of a healing landscape project for the Beit Uri School for young adults with special needs

 Givat HaMoreh, Afula, Israel, 2002